archon

 DID Revocation

 Revoking a DID is a special kind of Update that results in the termination of the DID.
 Revoked DIDs cannot be updated because they have no current controller, therefore they cannot be recovered once revoked.
-Revoked DIDs can be resolved without error, but resolvers will return a document set with the didMetada.deactivated property set to true.
-The didDocument and didDocumentData properties will be set to empty.
+Revoked DIDs can be resolved without error, but resolvers will return a result with the didDocumentMetadata.deactivated property set to true.
+The didDocument is reduced to just its id, and the DID’s data resource (dereferenced at /data) is empty.

 To revoke a DID, the client must sign and submit a delete operation to a node.